Subsidy removal: Bicycles dealers make brisk businesses in Bauchi

-File image of then Minister of Transportation, Mr Rotimi Amechi, riding a bicycle during the visit of officials of the Federal Road Safety Corps and members of the Cycling Federation of Nigeria to his office in commemoration of the 2018 UN World Bicycle Day, in Abuja.

-Some bicycles dealers in Bauchi are making brisk businesses due to increase patronage ocassioned by the hikes in pump price and transport fare.
+Some bicycle dealers in Bauchi are making brisk businesses due to increasing patronage occasioned by the hikes in pump prices and transport fares.

-In Bauchi metropolis most of the workers, students and businessmen have resorted to cycling since the Federal Government ended fuel subsidy regime in the country.
+A check by the News Agency of Nigeria (NAN) in the Bauchi metropolis showed that most of the workers, students and businessmen have resorted to cycling since the Federal Government ended the fuel subsidy regime in the country.

-At the Central Market, Bauchi, the demand for new bicycles and repair of the old ones had increased by about 70 per cent as the number of the cyclists keep surging.
+NAN checks at the Central Market Bauchi showed that the demand for new bicycles and repair of the old ones had increased by about 70 per cent as the number of cyclists kept surging.

-Bicycle riding is becoming more popular among the residents in the area as it proved to be cost effective, ease transportation difficulties and improve health condition.
+Bicycle riding is becoming more popular among the residents in the area as it proved to be cost-effective, ease transportation difficulties and improve health conditions.

-The trend provided opportunities for the bicycles dealers and repairers to make more money from the trade.
+The trend provided opportunities for bicycle dealers and repairers to make more money from the trade.

 Alhaji Mudi Jahun, a bicycle dealer, said that he was recording high sales due to increased patronage of bicycles in Bauchi and adjourning communities.

-He said the trade in bicycles recorded significant boom with hike in petrol prices and transport fare.
+He said the trade in bicycles recorded a significant boom with hikes in petrol prices and transport fares.

-“I sell about two bicycles daily as against before when I hardly sold one bicycle within a week.
+“I sold about two bicycles daily as against before when I hardly sold one bicycle within a week.

-“Bicycles for adult are the most preferred unlike the ones for the children.
+“Bicycles for adults are the most preferred, unlike the ones for children.

 “We thank God, we are making good sales of bicycles and its spare parts,” he said.